alon-cohen-23/wikipedia_util/notebooks/README.md

 # Directory Contents
 The notebooks in this directory were run (using Jupyter notebook) on the Azure machine with the GPUs.
+A note about wandb:
+- Create user.
+- When running, put the API key in the WANDB_API_KEY environment variable

 ## PreprocessData
 The code in this notebook is based on the beginning of: train/nllb_train_he_en.py